svonw/tattooconcierge/README.md

 Version 2.0 is under development in a separate branch and will be available soon.
 Contributing

-If you want to contribute to this project, feel free to fork the repository, create a feature branch, and submit a pull request.# tattoo_concierge
+If you want to contribute to this project, feel free to fork the repository, create a feature branch, and submit a pull request.